zlice/fo3_arbidoor/README.md

 But that's a small price for the other doors you usually can only see for 3 in-game days.

+#### Randomizer saves are their own

+Trying to load a save you had a randomizer enabled on can cause major issues when playing non-randomized or with a new seed.
+NPCs being in unexpected locations can lead to crashes.
+In some cases, this can be a hard timer from when the save is loaded without the original randomizer or seed.

 #### Controls disabled

 Some areas, scripts, quests, NPCs seem to disable player controls and require